tmhbrts/template-driven-form-test/README.md

 # TemplateDrivenFormTest

-Angular 19 project based on `https://github.com/GregOnNet/talk-angular-template-driven-forms`.
+Angular 19 project based on [GregOnNet's talk-angular-template-driven-forms](https://github.com/GregOnNet/talk-angular-template-driven-forms).
 Aim of this project is to compare Reactive forms to an alternative template driven approach.

 ## Development server